Sifat-29/DeepLearning_Framework/README.md

 * Implement Network saving/retrieving functionality

 ### Runtime Optimisation
+* Implement a thread pool api and use it for matrix multiplication (used gprof to ascertain that matrix multiplication is the biggest bottleneck, not my initial belief of malloc/free calls).
 * Optimise runtime even more by adding buffers to reduce malloc/free calls